 The truth about hot bath weight loss

 Whenever there’s a sweeping statement made, such as does a hot tub burn calories, it’s important to turn to science for a backed-up answer.
-And the good news is, when it comes to the hot tub diet, there is actually scientific evidence to support it.
+And the good news is, when it comes to the hot tub diet and hot tub weight loss, there is actually scientific evidence to support it.

 Test Our Hot Tubs for Free Before You Purchase One